turtlesoupy/haskakafka/README.md

     cd librdkafka/src
     make && sudo make install

-On Debian and OS X, this will install the shared and static libraries so `/usr/local/lib`.
+On Debian and OS X, this will install the shared and static libraries to `/usr/local/lib`.
 Depending on your environment, you may need to configure environment variables to ensure that your libraries can be found by the compiler.
 For example:

     export LD_LIBRARY_PATH=/usr/local/lib